tocttou/tocttou.github.io/_posts/2017-03-16-rewriting-jwt-from-cookies-to-authorization-header.md

 ```

 Note that the regex used to extract the `access_token` only works correctly when there is a single cookie.
 Modify the regex accordingly if you want to use multiple cookies.

+Relevant issue on Github can be tracked at: https://github.com/begriffs/postgrest/issues/773